putztzu/docker-cheat-sheet/README.md

 * [How to enter a Docker container](https://blog.codecentric.de/en/2014/07/enter-docker-container/)
 * [Docker debug with nsenter on boot2docker](http://blog.sequenceiq.com/blog/2014/07/05/docker-debug-with-nsenter-on-boot2docker/)

 `nsenter` allows you to run any command from a console within the running container.
 If the container doesn't already have the pre-isntalled app or tool, you can often install the app on the fly.
-If that's not possible, they you may need to build your own image and pre-install the tool or app.
+If that's not possible, then you may need to build your own image and pre-install the tool or app.

 The nsenter documentation you follow should describe how to use a command "docker-enter" which is a wrapper for nsenter with a series of commonly desired command attributes (see the official nsentern documentation for more details).
 You can also append a command to the end of the docker-enter command if you wish to execute the command by default (not typically necessary).